Model Context Protocol (MCP) Quick Start Guide

 ```

-For more detailed usage, please refer to: https://github.com/langchain-ai/langchain-mcp-adapters
+For more detailed usage instructions, please refer to: https://github.com/langchain-ai/langchain-mcp-adapters

 ## DeepSeek + cline + Custom MCP = Image and Text Master

-Finally, we will use the cline plugin in VsCode to build an image and text master application through DeepSeek and our custom image generation MCP server.
+Finally, we will use the cline plugin in VsCode to build an Image and Text Master application through DeepSeek and our custom image-generating MCP server.
 Without further ado, let's get started.

-First, let's build our image generation MCP server.
-We will use the `FLUX.1-schnell` model from Hugging Face, available at: https://huggingface.co/spaces/black-forest-labs/FLUX.1-schnell.
-We will not use the `gradio_client` library but will instead use `httpx` to implement it manually, as using `gradio_client` may lead to encoding errors.
+First, let's build our image-generating MCP server.
+Here, we will directly use the `FLUX.1-schnell` model available on Hugging Face, which can be found at: https://huggingface.co/spaces/black-forest-labs/FLUX.1-schnell.
+We will not use the `gradio_client` library; instead, we will manually implement it using `httpx`, as using the `gradio_client` library may lead to encoding errors.
 The specific code is as follows:

 ```python